Skip to content

 Management and automation operations

-For management and deployment jobs, ClusterControl performs these jobs by pushing remote commands via SSH to the target node.
-Users only need to install the ClusterControl controller package on the ClusterControl host, make sure the SSH key-based authentication and the CMON database user GRANTs are properly set up on each of the managed hosts.
-This mechanism requires no agent which simplifies the configuration of the whole infrastructure.
-Agent-based mode of operation is only supported for monitoring jobs, as described in the next section.
+For tasks such as management and deployment, ClusterControl executes jobs by sending remote commands via SSH to the designated target node.
+Users only need to install the ClusterControl controller package on the ClusterControl host, and ensure the SSH key-based authentication and the CMON database user grants are properly set up on each of the managed hosts.

 Monitoring operation

 For monitoring operation, ClusterControl uses Prometheus and exporters to store time-series monitoring data.
 For query monitoring, ClusterControl uses either a query agent (ClusterControl Agent, cmnd) or SSH pulling, depending on the cluster type.
-Other operations like management, scaling, and deployment are performed through an agentless approach as described in the Management and Deployment Operations.

 Info